soybeansoup/Portfolio/README.md

 # Portfolio
-Photography portfolio using Bootstrap and Flask.
-Gallery styling done with Baguettebox.
+Photography portfolio using Flask and Jinja.
 Images served dynamically with Flask/Jinja.